trypromptly/LLMStack/web/docs/processors/elevenlabs.md

 ### Input

-- `text`: The text to convert to speech.
+- `input_text`: The text to convert to speech.

 ### Configuration

-- `model`: Eleven Labs text to speech model to use.
+- `voice_id`: The voice ID to be used.
+You can find a list of all available voices at <https://api.elevenlabs.io/v1/voices>.
-- `voice`: The voice to use for the generated speech.
+- `model_id`: The identifier of the model to be used.
+You can find a list of all available models at <https://api.elevenlabs.io/v1/models>.
-- `rate`: The playback rate of the generated speech.
+- `optimize_streaming_latency`: Whether to optimize for streaming latency.
+This can reduce the quality of the generated audio.
-- `pitch`: The pitch of the generated speech.
+- `voice_settings`: Voice settings.

 ### Output

-- `audio`: The generated speech as an MP3 audio file.
+- `audio_content`: The generated audio content in base64 format.